Evidence & safety

 What to do next

-For "Why AI-supported focus suggestions should be explained with careful limits", choose one low-pressure action: keep private notes focused on what was practiced.
-Use the related Orena guide for "Why AI-supported focus suggestions should be explained with careful limits" when you want app support for that action.
-The useful signal for "Why AI-supported focus suggestions should be explained with careful limits" is whether the reader can separate routine support from stronger health claims with less uncertainty.
+For "Careful limit: AI supported focus suggestions", choose one low-pressure action: keep private notes focused on what was practiced.
+Use the related Orena guide for "Careful limit: AI supported focus suggestions" when you want app support for that action.
+The useful signal for "Careful limit: AI supported focus suggestions" is whether the reader can separate routine support from stronger health claims with less uncertainty.

 Evidence boundary